AsifSyeed/lights-out/README.md

 Planned enhancements for the project include adding a **Leaderboard** feature to track and display top reaction times, making the game more competitive and engaging.
 This feature will allow users to compare their reaction times with others and aim for the top spot.

 **Collaboration is highly encouraged**!
 If you're interested in contributing to this or other features, feel free to fork the repository, make improvements, and open a pull request.

-## Contributing

-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/leaderboard`).
-3. Make your changes and commit (`git commit -m "Add leaderboard feature"`).
-4. Push to the branch (`git push origin feature/leaderboard`).
-5. Open a pull request for review.

-We welcome contributions to make this project better!

 ## License